ndornseif/pearlacid/README.md

 ## Tests

 ### Speed
-Measures the absolute speed in bytes/s and the relative speed compared to a reference speed of 3.78 GiB/s.
+Measures the absolute speed in bytes/s and the relative speed compared to the reference speed.
 The reference speed is the speed at which the rand crate generator runs on an AMD Ryzen 7 5800X.

 ### Monobit